Pathfinding Quantum Simulations of Neutrinoless Double-Beta Decay: Methods

 To prepare $|\psi^{(u)}_{\text{vac}}\rangle$, we use the Scalable Circuit ADAPT-VQE~\cite{Grimsley_2019} (SC-ADAPT-VQE) algorithm developed in Refs.~\cite{Farrell:2023fgd,Farrell:2024fit}.
 SC-ADAPT-VQE is a variational quantum algorithm that utilizes symmetries and hierarchies in length scales to determine shallow state preparation circuits.
 On a two spatial site lattice, the SC-ADAPT-VQE ansatz consists of a single parameterized circuit $e^{i \theta \hat{O}}$ that is real and preserves the symmetries of the QCD Hamiltonian.
 An operator with these properties is constructed from the commutator of the mass and kinetic terms (for the $u$ quarks) in $\hat{H}_{\text{free}}$,

-This optimization and the construction of the associated quantum circuits is discussed at length in Appendix~\ref{app:tevolCircs}.
+The variational optimization and the construction of the associated quantum circuits is discussed at length in Supplementary Note 10.

 Next, the decay process is simulated by time evolving the initial state with $e^{-i \hat{H} t}$ using a first-order Trotterization.
 By judiciously ordering the terms in the Trotter decomposition, the first Trotter step can be simplified using $(\hat{H}_{\text{free}} + \hat{H}_{\text{Maj}}+\hat{H}_{\text{glue}})|\psi_{\text{init}}\rangle = E_{\text{init}} |\psi_{\text{init}}\rangle$~\cite{Farrell:2022vyh}.
 We introduce a new method for constructing the required time-evolution quantum circuits that builds on results presented in Ref.~\cite{Chernyshev:2025jyw}.
 These circuits feature a high degree of parallelizability when compiled to a device with all-to-all connectivity.
-The circuit construction will briefly be described here, with more information in Appendix~\ref{app:tevolCircs}.
-The idea is to first design the circuits without the JW $\hat{Z}$ strings, and then include them at the end.
-The identity shown in Fig.~\ref{fig:CZExample}b) allows the $\hat{Z}$-strings to be included by sandwiching the circuit with a sequence of $CZ$s.
-For demonstration, consider the time-evolution of a kinetic term for one flavor of quark over one spatial site,
+The circuit construction will briefly be described here, with more information in Supplementary Note 10.
+An obstacle in the way of highly parallelizable circuits is the JW transformation, which adds a string of Pauli-$\hat{Z}$ operators to all non-mass terms in the Hamiltonian.
+This can be overcome by first designing the circuits without the JW $\hat{Z}$ strings, and then including them by conjugating the $\hat{Z}$-string-free circuits by a sequence of $CZ$s, taking advantage of the identity shown in Fig.~\ref{fig:CZExample}b).